stevekochscience/sqlschool/_posts/2014-01-04-logical-operators.markdown

     SELECT *
       FROM tutorial.billboard_top_100_year_end
-     WHERE group_name LIKE 'Snoop%'
+     WHERE "group" LIKE 'Snoop%'

 The `%` used above represents any character or set of characters.
 In this case, `%` is referred to as a "wildcard."
 In the SQL that Mode uses, `LIKE` is case-sensitive, meaning that the above query will only capture matches that start with a capital "S" and lower-case "noop."
 To match in a way that is not case-sensitive, you can use the `ILIKE` command:

     SELECT *
       FROM tutorial.billboard_top_100_year_end
-     WHERE group_name ILIKE 'snoop%'
+     WHERE "group" ILIKE 'snoop%'

 You can also use `_` (a single underscore) to substitute for an individual character: